 BBB- (Fitch Ratings); and

-if the Trader or the third party (as the case may be) carries a credit rating at the minimum level required by paragraph (a), is not subject to a negative watch or any similar arrangement by the agency that gave it the credit rating.
+if the Trader or the third party (as the case may be) carries a credit rating at the minimum level required by paragraph (a), is not at any time subject to a negative watch or any similar arrangement by the agency that gave it the credit rating.

 Change in prudential requirements complied with: The Trader may elect to change the way in which it complies with prudential requirements by notifying the Distributor of the change at least 2 Working Days before the change occurring, in which case the parties must comply with clause 10.18.
 The change will come into effect on the intended date, provided that the Trader has complied with all its obligations under this Agreement, and on confirmation, satisfactory to the Distributor, that an alternative suitable form of security has been provided that satisfies the requirements of clause 10.2.

-Evidence of acceptable credit rating: The Trader or third party (as the case may be) must provide such evidence that it has maintained an acceptable credit rating as the Distributor or its agent may from time to time reasonably require.
+Evidence of acceptable credit rating: The Trader or third party (as the case may be) must provide such evidence that it has maintained or is maintaining an acceptable credit rating as the Distributor or its agent may from time to time reasonably require.

 Value of security: The value of security required for the purposes of this clause 10 is the Distributor's reasonable estimate of the Distribution Services charges that the Trader will be required to pay to the Distributor in respect of any period of not more than 2 weeks, notified in writing by the Distributor to the Trader.
 If additional security is required in accordance with clause 10.7 ("Additional Security"), the Distributor's notice provided under clause 10.1 must state the amount of the Additional Security.

 Distributor may require Additional Security: The Distributor may, by notice to the Trader, require the Trader to provide Additional Security.
-The amount of any Additional Security required must be such that the total value of all security required to be provided by the Trader under this Agreement is not more than the Distributor's reasonable estimate of the charges that the Trader will be required to pay to the Distributor under this Agreement in respect of any 2 month period.
+The amount of any Additional Security required must be such that the total value of all security required to be provided by the Trader under this Agreement is not more than the greater of:

+the Distributor's reasonable estimate of the charges that the Trader will be required to pay to the Distributor under this Agreement in respect of any 2 month period; and

+the aggregate of all amounts that the Trader owes, or disputes is owing, to the Distributor.

 If Additional Security required: If the Distributor requires the Trader to provide Additional Security: